duthied/Free-Friendika/doc/FAQ.md

 ### What friendica clients can I use?

 Friendica is using a [Twitter/GNU Social compatible API](help/api), which means you can use any Twitter/GNU Social client for your platform as long as you can change the API path in its settings.
-Since the 2021.06 release, Friendica also supports the [Mastodon API](help/API-Mastodon) which works with a lot of Mastodon clients.
+Since the 2021.06 release, Friendica also supports the [Mastodon API](help/API-Mastodon) which works with many Mastodon clients.
 Here is a list of known working clients:

 #### Android